Pancreatitis: Symptoms, Causes and Natural Support Strategies

 Systemic and Digestive Enzymes

 The systemic enzyme we use is called Proteo Enzymes and it can help with the pain, decreased absorption, and utilization of the nutrients that are absorbed.
+While it is not FDA approved at this time to prevent, mitigate, treat or cure pancreatitis, it can be very helpful.
 It should always be taken away from meals to ensure it dosn’t act as a digestive enzyme and instead has the whole body anti-inflammatory support we are looking for.

 Meanwhile, when you are having food, it is is extremely beneficial to take a specific digestive enzyme to help metabolize the food for absorption.
 This is absolutely VITAL for individuals with pancreatic insufficiency.
 This enzyme is geared specifically towards the absorption of carbohydrates, proteins, and fatty acids.
 These enzymes are also designed to survive the variety of pH levels throughout the gastrointestinal tract.